Frequently Asked Questions

 A 15% drop in live cells is considered statistically significant.

-The compound screening medium (CSM) included in nearly all INDIGO kits contains 10% charcoal-stripped fetal bovine serum (FBS).
-(The exceptions to this are our RORg assays(5%) and TGF-beta (2%).)
-If your test substance is human serum, we do recommend serum-free medium, which is available at no charge but must be requested at the time of order.
+The compound screening medium (CSM) included in INDIGO’s assay kits contains either 5% or 10% charcoal-stripped fetal bovine serum (cs-FBS).
+If knowing the exact percentage of cs-FBS in the treatment media is important to your research, please inquire to INDIGO Technical Services.
+If your test substance is human serum, we do recommend that you use serum-free CSM, which is available as a no-charge substitution but it must be requested at the time of order.

 INDIGO’s assays are luminescence-based, not fluorescence-based.
 Therefore, one does not designate specific wavelengths (or filters of any kind) when reading in luminescence mode.
 Total photon emission is quantified.